 The harvest is taking centre-stage at Dyrham Park this October, with displays and activities celebrating this special time of year.

-Throughout October, there will be harvest displays on site and in the neighbouring St Peter's Church as well as harvest happenings throughout the month.
-There will be activities, histories and tastes of the 17th century harvest.
+Throughout October, the Great Kitchen and neighbouring St Peter's Church will be dressed for harvest.
+There will be activities, histories and tastes of the 17th-century harvest.

 Food & drink